Original Date: 6/11/1992 * Last Revision Effective: 8/4/2020

 - Staff/faculty daytime parking is limited to areas designated staff/faculty parking.

-- Temporary parking permit validity is limited to the areas designed in the issuance of the permit.
+- Temporary parking permit validity is limited to the areas designated in the issuance of the permit.

-Lot designations by permit type are published on the Bellevue College website and parking map or issued with the permit.
-Special instructions on lot designation by permit type may be issued by the vice president of administrative services or his/her designee.
+Lot designations by permit type are published on the public safety webpage and on the parking map; and are issued with the permit.
+Special instructions on lot designation by permit type may be issued by the VP AS or their designee.

 Parking within designated spaces

 - No vehicle shall be parked on the campus except in those areas set aside and designated as parking areas.